Control of Keys to Facilities

 KEY ISSUANCE AUTHORITY

-Access Services will issue and document all university facilities keys.
+Access Services will issue and document the issuance of all keys to university facilities.

-Each divisional or departmental office administrative head or account manager shall designate a person or persons who are authorized to request the issuance of keys to buildings or rooms under the control of their department or division.
-Access Services will maintain a list of authorized key requestors.
+Key/access controllers are persons who are authorized to request the issuance of keys, or electronic access to buildings or rooms under the control of their department or division.
+The key/access controllers for each division or department are appointed by each division vice president, the provost, and the president.
+Key/access controllers must be full-time university employees.
+Access Services will maintain a list of authorized key/access controllers.

 KEY AUDIT PROCEDURES